Hope waits through long, cold nights, for light to rise in the East.

 He dwells between despair and hope after a loss;

-between difficult decisions and resolution;
+decisions and resolution;

 between broken relationships and forgiveness;